kdher/ReactPortfolio/README.md

 ## Description
 This application uses React JS, to visualize the skills that I have learned in the course.
 This aplication will be developed using Git, ReactJS, NPM Modules, HTML5.
 For live deployement I will be using, Github Pages.
-The application will be invoked with the following command:
+The application will be invoked with the following commands:
 ```
 npm run start
+npm run build
 ```
 ## Table of Contents
 - [Author info.](#autor-info)